Fast degree-preserving rewiring of complex networks: Results

-We test the FTL rewiring algorithm's performance on three empirical networks.
-Namely we look at the US airport network used by Van Meighem \textit{et al.}~in~\cite{van2010influence}, the US power-grid network analysed by Watts and Strogatz~\cite{powergrid}, and a subset of the Facebook user network studied by McAuley and Leskovec~\cite{facebook}.
-We chose these networks as they each represent different types of network (transport, infrastructure, and social, respectively) with large variation in their densities and degree distributions.
+We test the FTL rewiring algorithm's performance on five empirical networks.
+Namely we look at the US airport network used by Van Meighem \textit{et al.}~in~\cite{van2010influence}, three subsets of the friendship network from the Deezer music streaming service taken from three European countries; Romania (RO), Hungary (HR) and Croatia (HU)~\cite{deezer}.
+Finally, we look at the Dogster social network~\cite{konect:all} in Section~\ref{results:largegraphs}.
+We chose the airport network as it has been previously studied in the context of rewiring algorithms.
+We chose the Deezer networks as they each have a similar number of nodes ($\approx 50,000$), but very different edge counts, resulting in different densities and average degrees, and we chose Dogster as an example of a large network ($\approx 250,000$) nodes.
+Properties of these networks are shown in Table~\ref{tab:datasets}.

+In the case of the airport network, we show both the number of iterations required and the time required for the rewiring.
+In the case of the other networks mentioned above, we show only the time as it is the more important metric.
+In all cases we show only the results for our best-performing choice of edges to rewire at once $m$, with the exception of Figure~\ref{fig:airportsamplesizecomparison} where we study the variation in performance with choice of $m$.

-In addition to the real world networks described above, we study the performance of the FTL rewiring algorithm on randomly generated networks with degree sequences drawn from the following distributions; Poisson (Erd\H{o}s-R\'enyi graphs), exponential, lognormal, Weibull, and power-law (Barab\'asi-Albert graphs).
-The Poisson and power-law graphs are generated using the Networkx Python package's built in methods~\cite{networkx}.
-Graphs from the other distributions are generated using the configuration model~\cite{newman2018networks} with degree sequences drawn from discretised versions of the distributions (see Reference~\cite{mannion2023robust} for more information on discretising these distributions) using inverse transform sampling.
+In addition to the real world networks described above, we study the performance of the FTL rewiring algorithm on randomly generated networks with degree sequences drawn from the following distributions; Poisson (Erd\H{o}s-R\'enyi graphs), exponential, lognormal, Weibull, and Barab\'asi-Albert graphs.
+We generate the Poisson and Barab\'asi-Albert graphs using the Networkx Python package's built in methods~\cite{networkx}.
+We generate graphs from the other distributions using the configuration model~\cite{newman2018networks}, with degree sequences drawn from discretised versions of the distributions (see Reference~\cite{mannion2023robust} for more information on discretising these distributions) using inverse transform sampling.
 All of the graphs discussed in this section have $N=5,000$ nodes and an average degree $\langle k \rangle \approx 5$, to allow for a fair comparison between graphs of differing distributions.